top of page

 • Feeling overwhelmed by daily tasks that seem easy for everyone else

-• Constant disorganization
+• Chronic disorganization

-• Challenges getting started and frequent procrastination
+• Challenges getting started/frequent procrastination

 • Difficulty planning things and putting steps in order